 Frequently Asked Questions

-A: This depends on your insurer.
+This depends on your insurer.
 After you miss a payment, you normally have a grace period to pay anything you owe in order to keep your policy active.
 This can last anywhere from ten to 20 days.
 If you don’t pay your premium on time, you should call your carrier right away.
 It may even allow you to have a due date extension.
 The longer you wait, the less likely it is that you’ll be reinstated.

-A: Your auto insurance rates may go up after you reinstate your policy.
+Your auto insurance rates may go up after you reinstate your policy.
 This is typically the case if you had a lapse.
 If you promptly contacted your insurer and avoided a lapse, your rates should stay the same.

-Q: What happens if my car insurance lapses?
+What happens if my coverage lapses?

-A: Having a lapse in your car insurance can result in some serious consequences.
+Having a lapse in your car insurance can result in some serious consequences.
 This includes the following:

 - Higher rates